-With the advantage of being incredibly simple to use and share, Google Docs allow you to create a rota that can be viewed and edited by everyone who has access to it.
-This could also be handy when it comes to other events like paying shared bills or organising a big night-out with a close knit of friends!
+With the advantage of being incredibly simple to use and share, Google Docs allows you to create a rota that can be viewed and edited by everyone who has access to it.
+This could also be handy when it comes to other events like paying shared bills or organizing a big night out with a close-knit of friends!

 What to Include

-There are a few factors to bear in mind once you’ve decided on a format for your cleaning schedule.
+There are a few factors to remember once you’ve decided on a format for your cleaning schedule.
 An effective schedule should include the following:

 - Differentiate between large, infrequent tasks and day-to-day chores